jshchnz/claude-code-image/README.md

 # claude-code-image

-Generate and edit images with AI using natural language.
-Just describe what you want!
+Generate and edit images using the latest models all within Claude Code.

 ## Install